 Many motorcycle accidents involving a failure to yield the right of way happen when the driver of a car or truck simply does not see the motorcycle that has the right of way and drives right into that motorcycle’s path.

 Motorcycles are harder to see than other vehicles.
 They have a smaller visual profile and take up less space on the road.
 Drivers can, and sadly do, not see motorcycles ahead of them or in their mirrors, especially when battling challenging driving conditions like sun glare, fog, rain, or heavy traffic.

-This is one reason why it’s often a safe move for motorcyclists to wear bright, reflective clothing and to ensure they have working headlights and taillights to enhance their bike’s visibility.
+This is why it’s often safer for motorcyclists to wear bright, reflective clothing and ensure they have working headlights and taillights to enhance their bike’s visibility.

 Sometimes, too, drivers of passenger vehicles and trucks see motorcycles without actually seeing them.
-As some motorcyclists have learned in near-misses and actual collisions, a driver can look right at you approaching your motorcycle and not seem to register that you’re there at all.
-You’d swear they looked you right in the eye and yet they still turned right in front of you.
+As some motorcyclists have learned in near-misses and actual collisions, a driver can look right at you approaching your motorcycle and not seem to register that you’re there.
+You’d swear they looked you right in the eye, and yet they still turned right in front of you.
 There’s a scientific explanation for this dangerous phenomenon.

-Psychologists call it inattentional blindness, and it occurs when a person’s brain fails to register the presence of an object—like a motorcycle—that the person does not expect to see at that moment.
+Psychologists call it inattentional blindness, which occurs when a person’s brain fails to register the presence of an object like a motorcycle that the person does not expect to see at that moment.
 Tired or distracted motorists, in particular, may suffer from inattentional blindness and put motorcyclists at risk for deadly accidents.

 Drivers Think They Have the Right of Way Over Motorcycles